Missed Individual Health Open Enrollment? You May Qualify Under the Special Enrollment Period

 Special Enrollment not confirmed

-If your Special Enrollment Period can’t be confirmed when submitting documents, you’ll get a letter or notice in your Marketplace account with an explanation.
+If your Special Enrollment Period cannot be confirmed when submitting documents, you will get a letter or notice in your Marketplace account with an explanation.
 You can upload more documents to confirm.
-If you don’t have any of the acceptable documents, you can write a written letter explaining why.
+If you do not have any of the acceptable documents, you can write a written letter explaining why.

 - Loss of health coverage through an employer or family member,